ExtrieveTechnologies/Mobile-Document-Scanning-SDK-ANDROID/README.md

 var cameraHelper: CameraHelper? = CameraHelper()
 ```

-With an activity call, triggering SDK for capture activity can be done.Most operations in **CameraHelper** is **activity based**.
+With an activity call, triggering the SDK for capture activity can be done.Most operations in **CameraHelper** is **activity based**.

-SDK having multiple flows as follows :
+SDK is having multiple flows as follows :

 * **CAMERA_CAPTURE_REVIEW** - *Default flow.
 Capture with SDK Camera **->** review.*
 * **SYSTEM_CAMERA_CAPTURE_REVIEW** - *Capture with system default camera **->** review.*